samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 > In the midst of a 90-minute bike workout, you'll sustain 75 minutes of effort
 > between 80-85% FTP pushing you closer to the effort you'll try to hold during
 > your race-day bike leg.
 Then, you'll dismount and transition quickly into your
-> running gear right before you take off on a fairly short30-minute run at an
+> running gear right before you take off on a fairly short 30-minute run at an
 > Easy-Moderate, RPE6 pace in order to get a feel for running off the bike as
 > well as accumulating a bit of additional run mileage.